energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 =========

 Resources can be regrouped in two categories: endogenous and exogenous.
-In the case of Belgium, endogenous resources are exclusively renewables.
+In the case of Colombia, endogenous resources are exclusively renewables.
 They account for solar, biomass, wind and hydro.
 The only endogenous resource which is non renewable is waste.
 In addition, energy can be imported from abroad (exogenous).
 These resources are characterised by